Amid Roaring Twenties New Orleans, a Brutal Double Murder

 The Suspect: Henry Moity

-Upon the gruesome discovery of the two murdered women, New Orleans Superintendent of Police Thomas Healey set about locating the husbands.
+Following the discovery of the two murdered women, New Orleans Superintendent of Police Thomas Healey set about locating the husbands.
 Leonide’s husband, Joseph, turned himself in that evening.
 Henry, however, was nowhere to be found.

-Both couples and their young children lived in the small apartment.
+Both couples and their young children lived in the small apartment on Ursulines Street.
 Joseph told police he had recently moved in with his sister after catching Leonide with another man.
 Neighbors reported bitter fights over money, constant accusations of infidelity, and wild drinking bouts in the household.

 The Confession